squishlefish/markdown-cv/index.md

 ## Publications

 Huč, S. 2019.
 The first documented finds of Calliostoma laugieri (Payraudeau, 1826) (Gastropoda: Calliostomatidae) on the coastal mollusc shell deposit at Ankaran.
 Natura Sloveniae.
-21 (1) (forthcoming).
+21(1): 55-56.

 ## Skills